mjwestcott/projecteuler/README.md

-# Project Euler solved in Python, Clojure, and Go
+# Project Euler solved in Python, Go, Clojure, and Ruby

 ## The project

-This repository contains solutions to [Project Euler](https://projecteuler.net) in Python, Clojure, and Go.
+This repository contains solutions to [Project Euler](https://projecteuler.net) in Python, Go, Clojure, and Ruby.
 The aim is to complete problems 51-100.

 I've tried to think about each problem from the perspective of each language and solve them idiomatically.
 But given that some problems required hours of research, you will find I often adopt the same strategy to solve them.

+## Install

+Use `docker-compose up` to run the solutions in all languages.

 ## History